 In a Bioelements facial, your esthetician may choose to continue steaming your face during the exfoliation step.
 This depends on your sensitivity level and the method of exfoliation.

-Learn about each step of a Bioelements facial by reading this article, or watching the video below:
+Learn about each step of a Bioelements facial by reading this article.